Cobalt-27/DICE/README.md

 - **Displaced Sequence Parallelism** (DistriFusion)

+## Acknowledgements
+This work would not have been possible without the [DiT-MoE](https://github.com/feizc/DiT-MoE/tree/main) codebase, which served as a critical foundation for our development.
+We are deeply grateful to its authors for open-sourcing their implementation.
+Our repository also adapts displaced sequence parallelism components from [xDiT](https://github.com/xdit-project/xDiT) and [DistriFusion](https://github.com/mit-han-lab/distrifuser), and we sincerely thank the authors of these projects for their valuable contributions to the community.

 ## Key Features
 - **Interweaved Parallelism**: Halves the reduced staleness compared to displaced expert parallelism.
 - **Selective Synchronization**: Ensures critical layers receive fresh activations while allowing asynchronous execution elsewhere.